python-control/python-control/doc/optimal.rst

    lb <= f(x, u) <= ub

-By default, `constraints` are taken to be trajectory constraints holding at all points on the trajectory.
+The `constraints` are taken as trajectory constraints holding at all points on the trajectory.
 The `terminal_constraint` parameter can be used to specify a constraint that only holds at the final point of the trajectory.